macrocosm-os/data-universe/docs/miner.md

 # Getting Started

 ## Prerequisites
-1. As of Dec 11th 2023, all DataSources are scraped via Apify, so you'll need to [setup your Apify API token](apify.md).
+1. As of Dec 17th 2023, we support Twitter and Reddit scraping via Apify so you'll need to [setup your Apify API token](apify.md).
+We also support Reddit scraping via a [personal reddit account](reddit.md) which is completely free.

 2. Clone the repo